 NTR plc is an Irish public company.
 Its shares are not listed on any stock exchange but may be traded via the company's stockbrokers.
 NTR plc Directors are committed to maintaining high standards of governance.
 NTR plc aims to comply with the Combined Code on Corporate Governance (June 2006) published by the Financial Reporting Council in the UK.

 Board of Directors

 Board of Directors

 Directors are appointed to the Board through a formal process and newly appointed Directors are approved by a Nominations Committee.
 All new Directors offer themselves for election by shareholders at the first Annual General Meeting following their appointment.
 On appointment, each Director receives training, as appropriate.
 All Directors have access to the advice and services of the Company Secretary.
 The Company offers major shareholders the opportunity to meet new Non-Executive Directors.
 The Non-Executive Directors are appointed for specific terms.
 One third of the Directors, or nearest thereof, are required to offer themselves for re-election each year.

 A procedure is in place whereby the Directors may, in furtherance of their duties, take independent professional advice, if necessary, at the Group’s expense.

 The Group has a policy in place which indemnifies the Directors in respect of legal action taken against them.

-At 31 March, 2015, the Board of Directors comprised three Executive and five Non-Executive Directors.
+At 26 November, 2015, the Board of Directors comprised three Executive and four Non-Executive Directors.
 Three of the Non-Executive Directors - Chris Hunt, Charlotte Valeur and Brian Kearney - are considered independent.
 Tom Roche, a Non-Executive Director, chairs the Board and Brian Kearney is the Senior Independent Director.
 Brian Kearney is available to shareholders who have concerns that cannot be addressed through the Chairman, Chief Executive or Chief Financial Officer.

 To enable them to perform their duties, all Directors have full and timely access to all relevant information.
 It is the opinion of the Board that, between them, the Directors have the range of skills, knowledge and experience required to lead the Company.